sous-chefs/redisio/README.md

 Resources/Providers
 ===================

-This cookbook contains 3 LWRP's
+This cookbook contains 2 LWRP's, and service resources for each instance of redis.

 `install`
 --------